-Welcome from the Director, Anna Guevarra
+Welcome from the Director, Dr. Anna Guevarra

 Welcome to the Global Asian Studies Program (GLAS) at the University of Illinois at Chicago!
 We are a vibrant community of award-winning scholars, beloved teachers and mentors, and fearless leaders and activists who seek to advance a critical understanding of contemporary issues through the interdisciplinary study of Asia and transnational Asian diasporas.
 Anchored by a social justice framework, the intellectual and curricular vision of GLAS emphasizes:

-The Global Asian Studies Program (and Asian American Studies) is a proud recipient and beneficiary of three five-year grants totaling $5.6 million dollars (2010 – 2015 and 2015 – 2020) from the Asian American and Native American Pacific Islander Serving Institution (AANAPISI) program of the U.S. Department of Education.
+GLAS is a proud recipient and beneficiary of three five year grants totaling $5.6 million dollars (2010 – 2015 and 2015 – 2020) from the Asian American and Native American Pacific Islander Serving Institution (AANAPISI) program of the U.S. Department of Education.
 These grants federally designate UIC as a Minority Serving Institution by supporting the recruitment, retention, and graduation of Asian American, Pacific Islander, and English language learner students.
-The new grant — AANAPISI Pipeline for Asian American and Pacific Islander Student Success (PASS) will provide a number of curricular and co-curricular initiatives in GLAS including supplemental tutoring and academically integrated mentorship and internship opportunities.
+The current grant — AANAPISI Pipeline for Asian American and Pacific Islander Student Success (PASS) provides a number of curricular and co-curricular initiatives in GLAS including supplemental tutoring, academically integrated mentorship, and internship opportunities.